Kinetic coefficients of two-dimensional electrons with strong Zeeman splitting: 1. Introduction

 Ohmic and hydrodynamic magnetotransport in two-component 2D systems has also been actively studied in the last decade.
-Two-component electron-hole systems can be realized, for example, based on graphene and other conductors with zero or very small band gap by populating carriers in two closely located bands at sufficiently high temperatures.
-Magnetotransport phenomena in graphene are of particular interest when the chemical potential level is located at the charge neutrality point, that is, under conditions where the equilibrium densities of electrons and holes are equal.
+Two-component electron-hole systems can be realized, for example, on base of graphene and other conductors with zero or very small band gap by populating carriers in two closely located bands at sufficiently high temperatures.
+Magnetotransport phenomena in graphene are of particular interest when the chemical potential of the electron-hole system corresponds to the charge neutrality point, that is, to equal equilibrium densities of electrons and holes.
 In this case, when current flows in a magnetic field, electron-hole symmetry is not broken and, consequently, the Hall effect is absent.
-In the works \cite{we1,we3,we4,we5,we6} a theory of classical magnetotransport in two-component electron-hole systems at the charge neutrality point and away from it was constructed for various samples with ohmic or hydrodynamic transport regimes.
-In these works, in particular, it was shown that the formation in samples of various types of spatially inhomogeneous flows with high current density in regions near the edges can lead to strong positive non-saturating linear magnetoresistance.
-Such magnetoresistance, perhaps, was observed in experiment~\cite{we2} and in other experiments.
+In works~\cite{we1,we6,we4,we3} a theory of classical magnetotransport in two-component electron-hole systems at the charge neutrality point and away from it was constructed for the Ohmic and hydrodynamic regimes.
+In these works, in particular, it was shown that the formation in samples of spatially inhomogeneous flows with high current density in regions near the edges can lead to strong positive non-saturating linear magnetoresistance.
+Such magnetoresistance, possibly, was observed in experiment~\cite{we2} and in other experiments.

-Of significant interest is also hydrodynamic magnetotransport in two-component (multi-component) electronic systems where there are electrons of two types with differing parameters: Fermi surface sizes, relaxation times.
-Such systems can be realized, for example, in two ways: first, by populating 2D electrons into two (or more) subbands of size quantization in a quantum well~\cite{levin2024bulk}.
-Second, they can be formed by applying an in-plane magnetic field with a large component in the plane of the 2D system, which induced the transformation of the one lowest subband into the two Zeeman subbands due to spin Zeeman splitting~\cite{dai2011response,Hatke_Zudov}.